-The “Icahn lift” refers to the share price increase of a company that American businessman Carl Icahn buys into.
+The “Icahn lift” refers to the effect on the share price of a company that American businessman Carl Icahn buys into.
 Due to Mr. Icahn’s prominent reputation of being an activist investor, when he accumulates shares in a company, the market expectation is that he will act as an activist shareholder in said company and drive additional shareholder value (thereby increasing the share price).

-- The “Icahn lift” refers to the share price increase of a company that Carl Icahn buys into.
+- The “Icahn lift” refers to the effect on the share price of a company that Carl Icahn buys into.

 - Carl Icahn is an American businessman who made a name for himself on Wall Street through being a corporate raider and an activist shareholder.

 - Icahn is the founder and controlling shareholder of Icahn Enterprises and had briefly served as a special economic adviser on financial regulation to U.S. President Donald Trump in 2017.

 The process of the Icahn lift can be described as follows: